morganwesemann/MWSmoothCamera/README.md

 ## Required Setup

-1. Download plugin and place in the Plugins directory of your project
+1. Install the plugin by cloning or downloading this repo and place in the Plugins directory of your project
 2. Restart your editor (you will likely be prompted)
+3. Check that the plugin is enabled by going to Edit -> Plugins
 3. Create your own custom GameMode blueprint so you can override the default Pawn and PlayerController Blueprints
 4. Create a new blueprint that extends PlayerController
     * Set `Show Mouse Cursor` to true so the cursor remains visible in game